interplaynetary/free-association/docs/theory/vs-investment.md

 - Capital accumulation creates power accumulation
 - Wealthy entities acquire disproportionate control

-**Mission-Finance Tension:**
+**Mission-Finance Tensions:**
-- Investor exit pressure vs. mission sustainability
+- Investor exit pressure can differ from mission sustainability needs
-- Growth requirements vs. appropriate scale
+- Growth requirements can differ from appropriate scale
-- Financial returns vs. impact priorities
+- Financial returns can differ from impact priorities

-**Transferability Enables False Recognition:**
+**Transferability Effects:**
-- Ownership acquired without genuine contribution
+- Ownership can be acquired without genuine contribution
-- Speculative ownership divorced from value creation
+- Speculative ownership can be separated from value creation
-- Secondary market activity unrelated to actual impact
+- Secondary market activity can be unrelated to actual impact

 ## Mutual Stakeholding (Equity-Based)